 In this article, you'll learn how to view and understand email campaign reports.

 Things to know

 - This article is about regular email campaign reports.
 Search our guides and tutorials to learn about automation reports, Comparative Reports, and other types of reports in Mailchimp.
-Comparative Reports is a feature included with Mailchimp Pro or our Premium plan.
+Comparative Reports is included with Standard, Premium and Mailchimp Pro plans.
 To change your plan type, visit the plans page in your account.

 - Open and click tracking must be turned on in an email campaign for those stats to populate in a report.

 To view a report for an individual email campaign, follow these steps.